jdvp/TextMessageViewer/README.md

 that the message was taken from and the application will automatically scroll to the spot that contains the searched message.

-NOTE:
+NOTES:

 This program is only verified to work with the XML files output by the following Android applications:
-        SMS Backup & Restore
+    * SMS Backup & Restore
-        Super Backup
+    * Super Backup

 When searching for terms, it appears that you must click on the name to redirect to the conversation that the searched message came from.
 Further, searching can take a long amount of time if a very common phrase (such as a single letter) is searched or if the conversation that you are being redirected to contains many messages.

 Also, the application doesn't currently display GroupChats correctly.